SyntesyDigital/frontend-challenge/README.md

 During the assessment, we will look into the following points:

 * Whether you use Redux, React, HTML and CSS properly
-* Writing testable code
 * Code organization (modularity, dependencies between modules, naming, etc)
 * SOLID principles
 * Error handling
-* Mobile friendly
 * Assignment completion

 ## Hints

 * You don't need to spend time creating a dev/build environment.
 You can use [create-react-app](https://github.com/facebookincubator/create-react-app) (and other alike tools) for that
-* Third-party libraries are allowed, although you will have extra points if you provide a vanilla solution since our main focus is to assess your skills with HTML, Javascript and CSS
+* Third-party libraries are allowed
 * As a company, we believe that communication is the key to success.
 So if something is not clear to you, or if you have doubts on what you can use, reach the devs